kitnil/awesome/README.md

 - [ryzom](https://github.com/osgcc/ryzom) - Nevrax's MMORPG, The Saga of Ryzom.
 Mirror of their official mercury repository.
 Graphical resources are CC available on the website below.
 - [keepassxc](https://github.com/keepassxreboot/keepassxc) - KeePassXC is a cross-platform community-driven port of the Windows application “Keepass Password Safe”.
 - [Stacer](https://github.com/oguzhaninan/Stacer) - Linux System Optimizer and Monitoring - https://oguzhaninan.github.io/Stacer-Web
-- [avogadro](https://github.com/cryos/avogadro) - Development of Avogadro 2 is being done at https://github.com/openchemistry/avogadrolibs.
+- [avogadro](https://github.com/cryos/avogadro) - Avogadro 1 is not under active development, the repository was archived in September 2021.
+Development of Avogadro 2 is being done at https://github.com/openchemistry/avogadrolibs.
 Avogadro is an advanced molecular editor designed for cross-platform use in computational chemistry, molecular modeling, bioinformatics, materials science, and related areas.
 - [boomaga](https://github.com/Boomaga/boomaga) - Boomaga provides a virtual printer for CUPS.
 This can be used for print preview or for print booklets.
 - [WinCDEmu](https://github.com/sysprogs/WinCDEmu) -
 - [colorgrab](https://github.com/nielssp/colorgrab) - A cross-platform color picker